 Computer Programmer

 Overview: Computer programmers, a.k.a. coders, write the code that makes software systems and applications function.
-Coders are always learning the latest programming languages and platforms; some of today’s hottest languages for computer programmers include JavaScript, Python, SQL, Java, PHP, C#, and Go.
-This can also be a springboard for higher paying IT jobs such as software engineer.
+Coders are constantly learning the latest programming languages and platforms; some of today’s hottest languages for computer programmers include JavaScript, Python, SQL, Java, PHP, C#, and Go.
+Programming can also be a springboard for higher-paying IT jobs like software engineering.

-Requirements: Some programmers earn a CS bachelor’s degree while others can get hired with an associate degree or specialized certificate from a programming bootcamp.
-An increasing number of coders are also self-taught.
+Requirements: Some programmers earn a CS bachelor’s degree, while others can get hired with an associate degree or specialized certificate from a coding bootcamp.
+An increasing number of computer programmers are also self-taught.

 Average Salary: $73,000